coolwanglu/pdf2htmlEX/README.md

 ### LICENSE

-pdf2htmlEX, as a whole package, is licensed under GPLv3 with additional terms (see below).
+pdf2htmlEX, as a whole package, is licensed under GPLv3.
 Some resource files are released with relaxed licenses, read `LICENSE` for more details.

-#### For Online Services

-You are free and welcome to modify pdf2htmlEX for your online services, but you should credit pdf2htmlEX if your service involves "online conversion" facilitated by pdf2htmlEX.
-You are also encouraged to send me a name and a URL for the purpose of statistics.

-Read `LICENSE` for more detail.

 ### Acknowledgements